 You can also add in chocolate sweets to make the activity rewarding.
 To make the noodles stand out more you could add food dye to them, why not turn them red/brown and make them wiggly worms!

 For those children not keen on using their hands, they can use utensils to move the noodles around.

 Spooky play (babies and toddlers)

 - Coloured scarves – With Halloween decorations and costumes incorporated, any sensory activity can become a Halloween one.
-Scarves can be used during stories and songs, different colours representing different things such as orange is pumpkin.
+Scarves can be used during stories and songs, with different colours representing different things such as orange is pumpkin.

 - Developing fine and gross motor skills (shaving form and glitter play) – Use alongside a spooky story or as stand-alone activities and encourage the child to make shapes and swirls.

-Alongside the traditional carving of a pumpkin, you can also use felt craft to make scary faces (minus the mess of the traditional pumpkin so perfect for those who don’t like mess) Or incorporate paint to make it look spooky.
+Alongside the traditional carving of a pumpkin, you can also use felt craft to make scary faces (minus the mess of the traditional pumpkin so perfect for those who don’t like a mess) Or incorporate paint to make it look spooky.